-The coastal environment within this DPA is characterized by rocky bluffs and headlands along the exposed western shoreline, while a gentler rocky coast - along with sensitive marine wetlands, predominates along the protected eastern shoreline of Ucluelet inlet.
+The coastal environment within this area is characterized by rocky bluffs and headlands along the exposed western shoreline, while a gentler rocky coast - along with sensitive marine wetlands, predominates along the protected eastern shoreline of Ucluelet inlet.
 This rugged and wild coast, along with the extensive forest that carpets the rolling and often steep terrain contribute immeasurably to the character of the site.
 There is therefore a demonstrated need to ensure that development within this area should be protected from hazardous conditions and makes adequate provision for fitting itself harmoniously into the existing natural environment while maintaining a balance between the need for such protection and development of this land.
-Preserving as much of the natural shoreline condition as possible, as well as the forest and its underlying shrub layer is critical in maintaining this character.
+The area contains archaeological and cultural uses and resources which must be understood and considered with any development plan.
+Preserving as much of the natural shoreline condition as possible, as well as the forest and its underlying shrub layer is critical in maintaining these values.
 All development should extend the Wild Pacific Trail and Safe Harbour Trail, and the network of connecting corridors, that make their way through the area.